iftikhar8/thesis/chapters/empirical/docs/type_specimens.md

-# Type specimens for reef fish ichythoplankton
+# Type specimens for reef ichythoplankton

+These are the type specimens for different sub-family level taxa found amongst the reef fish collected on the RV Investigator voyage.

 ##Labridae